 In Reality has had an impact in South America with his daughters.
 Balladry is the dam of Chilean horse of the year Ballistic, while Wooden Whistle produced Wooden Girl, champion sprinter in Argentina.

 When In Reality was bred a second time to the grey broodmare Foggy Note in 1975, a grey son named Relaunch was foaled the following year.
 Relaunch was not one of the top stakes winners by In Reality, the Del Mar Derby was his biggest stakes victory, but he did go on to be the link to continue the male line.
 Descending from Relaunch would be his son Cees Tizzy, who in turn sired two times Breeder’s Cup Classic champion Tiznow.
 Relaunch has also sired Skywalker (Breeder’s Cup Classic) who has continued the line with his son Bertrando (Woodward Stakes) and on to that one’s son Officer (Champagne Stakes).

-Tiznow in the US and Officer now in Korea, have each sired multiple G1 stakes winners, keeping the In Reality branch of Man O’ War’s direct male line going.
-This line has a special place in the hearts of Thoroughbred fans, no doubt due to the legend of “The mostest hoss ever” as put forth by Man O’ War’s stud groom Will Harbut.
+Tiznow in the U.S. and Officer now in Korea, have each sired multiple grade one stakes winners, keeping the In Reality branch of Man O’ War’s direct male line going.
+This line has a special place in the hearts of thoroughbred fans, no doubt due to the legend of “The mostest hoss ever” as put forth by Man ‘O War’s stud groom Will Harbut.
 In Reality has played a huge part in keeping the legend alive.
 He sired five hundred and fifty-five named foals, eighty-one of which were stakes winners, for a 14.6% strike rate.
 His daughters have produced over one hundred and fifty stakes winners.